 Damages are not limited to just medical expenses and loss of property but will also include pain, suffering and emotional distress.
 This category covers fear, post-traumatic stress disorder, loss of sleep as well as other mental and psychological effects of the accident.
 While it is difficult to put a monetary estimate on pain and suffering, it will be an important factor in calculating how much your car accident injury case is worth.
 Your lawyer will work with experts in the field in an effort to place a dollar figure for pain and suffering damages.
 Part of the information that will help in capturing the figure is the nature of medical treatment that was required.

 This is a sensitive and complicated topic that can be raised and considered when you file a car accident injury claim.
 Generally, loss of consortium refers to the loss of loving comfort, companionship, helping hand and the sexual relationship that existed between you and your spouse before the accident.
 Making a loss of consortium claim is a complex process, making it important to work with a knowledgeable and experienced attorney.

 Your conduct will also play an important role in determining how much your car accident case is worth.
 If you are to increase your chances of getting fair compensation, you should hire an experienced attorney to handle the claim process on your behalf.
-The lawyer will look at the legal elements of the case and gather the necessary evidence to build a strong case.
+An LA car accident attorney will look at the legal elements of the case and gather the necessary evidence to build a strong case.